HolyCorn-Software/system/system-changes.md

 .

-Updated to the latest version of html-hc with new features for some widgets.
+Updated to the latest version of html-hc with minor bug fixes.